-Here "fruit for everlasting life" is a metaphor that represents people who believe Christ's message and receive eternal life.
-Alternate translation: "and the people who believe the message and receive eternal life are like the fruit that a harvester gathers"
+Here "fruit for everlasting life" is a metaphor that represents people who believe Christ's message you have entered into their labor

 One sows, and another reaps

 The words "sows" and "reaps" are metaphors.
 The one who "sows" shares the message of Jesus.
 The one who "reaps" helps the people to receive the message of Jesus.
 Alternate translation: "One person plants the seeds, and another person reaps the crops"